-Cochairs: Professor Stephen Ellmann (New York Law School) and Penelope Andrews, Dean and President (Albany Law School)
+Cochairs: Professor Stephen Ellmann (New York Law School) and Penelope Andrews, President (Albany Law School)

 The South Africa Reading Group is an interdisciplinary group whose members share an interest in the ongoing developments in South Africa.
 Founded in 1994, and cochaired, by Professor Stephen Ellmann and Albany Law School Dean and President Penelope Andrews, the South Africa Reading Group meets several times each year to discuss papers and presentations addressing South Africa from a wide range of perspectives, including history, anthropology, literature and, of course, law.